mozilla/glean/docs/user/adding-glean-to-your-project.md

 In addition, by default ping uploading is performed in a separate child process using Python's multiprocessing module.
 This process will continue to upload any pending pings even after the main process shuts down.

-Multiple Python processes may not work in all contexts, such as in a `PyInstaller` application.
-To disable using a separate process for ping uploading, set the `allow_multiprocessing` parameter on the `glean.Configuration` object to `False`.
+Since the multiprocessing module may not work in all contexts, such as in a [PyInstaller](https://www.pyinstaller.org/) application, there is an option to ensure that ping uploading occurs in the main process.
+To do this, set the `allow_multiprocessing` parameter on the `glean.Configuration` object to `False`.
 </div>

 {{#include ../tab_footer.md}}